-In addition to user studies comparing different approaches, many tools have been built to identify graph differences.
-Many use domain-specific algorithms or are built to analyze specific graph structures.
-For example, TreeJuxtaposer [24] uses domain knowledge to identify node correspondences between trees that show evolutionary relationships among different species.
-TreeVersity [15] uses a diff-based technique to identify differences in node attributes and structure for trees with unweighted edges and known correspondences.
-G-PARE [32] presents overlays to compare predictions made by machine-learning algorithms on graph-based data.
-Visual Pivot [28] helps identify relationships between two trees by using a layout that co-locates a selected common node.
-Donatien [16] uses a layering model to allow interactive matching and comparison of graphs of document collections (i.e., results from two search engines for the same query).
-Beck and Diehl [5] use a matrix representation to compare software architectures based on code dependencies.
+Many tools designed to identify graph differences use domainspecific algorithms or target specific graph structures.
+For example, TreeJuxtaposer [26] uses domain knowledge to match similar nodes in trees that show evolutionary relationships among different species.
+TreeVersity [18] uses a diff-based technique to identify differences in node attributes and structure for trees with unweighted edges and known matchings.
+G-PARE [34] presents overlays to compare predictions made by machine-learning algorithms on graph-based data.
+Visual Pivot [30] helps identify relationships between two trees by using a layout that co-locates a selected common node.
+Beck and Diehl [6] use a matrix representation to compare software architectures based on code dependencies.
+Donatien [19] enables comparison of unweighted graphs by placing individual graphs in independently-configurable overlays, which can be optionally superimposed or viewed side-by-side.
+Their human-in-the loop model for graph matching could be applied to our interfaces to improve matching accuracy.